-Туре Section of the companies Act Punishment/ Compounding [Authority [RD/NCLT/ Court] Appeal made.
+Туре Section of the companies Act Brief description Details of Penalty/ Punishment/ Compounding fees imposed Authority [RD/NCLT/ Court] Appeal made.
 If any(give details)

 A. Company

 Penalty Nil Nil Nil Nil Nil

 Punishment Nil Nil Nil Nil Nil

 Compounding Compounding under 621A of Companies Act, 1956 Non-compliance of Sec 149 of the Companies Act 2013 Compounding application was with NCLT on March 02, 2016 for the non-appointment of Women Director pursuant to the provisions of section 149 of the Companies Act, 2013.
 NCLT, Bengaluru Bench disposed the case on December 07, 2016 by imposing compounding fee ₹1,00,000/- on the Company and ₹75,000/- each on Managing Director, Chief Financial Officer and Company Secretary NCLT NA

 Compounding Compounding under Section 441 of the Companies Act, 2013 for the violation made under Section 77 of the Companies Act, 1956 Compounding application was filed before the Regional Director, (South Eastern Region) Ministry of Corporate Affairs at Hyderabad on December 12, 2016 for violation made under clause (b) to the proviso sub-section (2) of Section 77 of the Companies Act, 1956 for allotting partly paid up shares against the loan provided by the Company Regional Director, (South Eastern Region) Ministry of Corporate Affairs at Hyderabad disposed the case on March 31, 2017, by imposing a compounding fee of ₹7,000/-on applicant.
 RD NA .

 B. Directors

 Penalty Nil Nil Nil Nil Nil

-Punishment Nil Nil Nil NCLT Nil
+Punishment Nil Nil Nil Nil Nil

-Compounding Compounding under 621A of Companies Act,1956 Non-compliance of Sec 149 of the Companies Act 2013 Compounding application was with NCLT on March 02, 2016 for the non-appointment of Women Director pursuant to the provisions of section 149 of the Companies Act, 2013 ding application was on March 02, 2016 disposed the case on December 07, 2016 by imposing compounding fee ons of section 149 NCLT, Bengaluru Bench disposed the case on December 07, 2016 by imposing compounding fee NA
+Compounding Compounding under 621A of Companies Act,1956 Non-compliance of Sec 149 of the Companies Act 2013 Compounding application was with NCLT on March 02, 2016 for the non-appointment of Women Director pursuant to the provisions of section 149 of the Companies Act, 2013 NCLT, Bengaluru Bench disposed the case on December 07, 2016 by imposing compounding fee ₹1,00,000/- on the Company and ₹75,000/- each on Managing Director, Chief Financial Officer and Company Secretary NCLT NA

 Compounding Compounding under Section 441 of the Companies Act, 2013 for the violation made under Section 77 of the Companies Act, 1956 Compounding application was filed before the Regional Director, (South Eastern Region) Ministry of Corporate Affairs at Hyderabad on December 12, 2016 for violation made under clause (b) to the proviso sub-section (2) of Section 77 of the Companies Act, 1956 for allotting partly paid up shares against the loan provided by the Company Regional Director, (South Eastern Region) Ministry of Corporate Affairs at Hyderabad disposed the case on March 31, 2017, by imposing a compounding fee of ₹7,000/- on applicant.
 RD NA

 C. Other Officers In Default ·

 Penalty

 Punishment

 Compounding Compounding under 621A of Companies Act,1956 Non-compliance of Sec 149 of the Companies Act 2013 Compounding application was filed with NCLT on March 02, 2016 for the non-appointment of Women Director pursuant to the provisions of section 149 of the Companies Act, 2013 NCLT, Bengaluru Bench disposed the case on December 07, 2016 by imposing compounding fee ₹1,00,000/- on the Company and ₹75,000/- each on Managing Director, Chief Financial Officer and Company Secretary NCLT NA